boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/Week4.md

 # Week 4

-This lecture is talking about how to choose a gift and design think.
+This lecture is talking about how to choose a gift and design thinking.

 <br />